-There are a number of reasons why property is confused on this issue.
+There are a number of reasons why exchangers are confused on this issue.
 The first reason stems from the fact that neither the IRS nor the Regulations provide a comprehensive definition of the phrase “held for investment.”
 (The regulations do state, however, that unproductive real estate held by a non-dealer for future use or future appreciation, is held for investment.)
 The second reason is that many investors have been given incomplete, or worse, incorrect answers with respect to the holding period issue.
+Keep reading for a better understanding or feel free to message or call us (1-800-USA-1031) with your questions!
+We’d love to discuss the circumstances of your exchange with you.

 In one private letter ruling (PLR 8429039), the IRS stated that a minimum holding period of two years would be sufficient.
 Although a private letter ruling does not establish legal precedent for all investors, there are many advisors who believe two years is a conservative holding period, provided no other significant factors contradict the investment intent.